 Jack Murphy is an eight year Army Special Operations veteran who served as a Sniper and Team Leader in 3rd Ranger Battalion and as a Senior Weapons Sergeant on a Military Free Fall team in 5th Special Forces Group.

-Having left the military in 2010, he is now working towards a degree in Political Science at Columbia University.
-Murphy is the author of Reflexive Fire, Target Deck, the PROMIS series, and numerous non-fiction articles about Weapons, Tactics, Special Operations, Terrorism, and Counter-Terrorism.
+Having left the military in 2010, he graduated from Columbia with a BA in political science.
+Murphy is the author of Reflexive Fire, Target Deck, Direct Action, and numerous non-fiction articles about Weapons, Tactics, Special Operations, Terrorism, and Counter-Terrorism.
 He has appeared in documentaries, national television, and syndicated radio.

 To comment on this article please join/login.